Patient Online Access to their GP Record

 You will also be able to see the medications prescribed, test results and vaccination history.

-In order to access our system online you will need complete a request for access form (available from reception) or put your request in writing or complete the online form available via our website.
-Once received in the practice the relevant logon information and passwords will be posted to your home address (the password will then need to be changed on your first log on to the system).
+In order to access our system online you will need to complete a request for access form (available from reception) and provide photo identification.
+Once completed you will be given the relevant log on information and password.
+(The password will then need to be changed on your first log on to the system).

-If you have any queries regarding any of the information contained within your online record you will be issued with a form to complete where the query information can be recorded.
+If you have any queries regarding any of the information contained within your online records please contact the surgery.
 This will then be passed to our data quality department for investigation.
-We anticipate that majority of queries will be resolved within a 14 day period however some may take longer.
+We anticipate that the majority of queries will be resolved within a 14 day period, however some may take longer.
 Under these circumstances you will be kept updated on the status of your query.

 Proxy Access To Children’s On Line Records